 The real turn around came from something else: I started paying attention to my finances, and taking action.

 I read Joe Dominguez and Vicki Robin’s Your Money or Your Life, and literally started tracking my spending before I’d even finished the book.
-I got out of debt (except for our house, which we’re working on now.)
 I built an emergency fund, and began contributing to retirement with a vengeance.
+My husband and I got out of debt (including our house).
+I’ve learned how to make money and actually keep it, building my net worth and quitting my job to do my own thing along the way.